HL7/fhir-medication-rems-ig/input/pagecontent/cds.md

 <p></p>

 ### Query During CDS Hooks
-- In addition, the EHR is expected to provide sufficient authorization during the CDS Hooks exchange to enable the REMS Administrator to retrieve related patient information including...
+- In addition, the provider system is expected to provide sufficient authorization during the CDS Hooks exchange to enable the REMS Administrator to retrieve related patient information including...
   - Lab results
   - Vital signs
   - Conditions